To protect you from COVID-19, we are offering a quick & easy remote intake process. Click here to learn more.

 If you have been involved in a work-related accident that resulted in your needing medical attention for injuries, you may wonder how you will pay for the medical expenses and other financial difficulties resulting from the incident.
 In many cases, workers’ compensation can help you fill the financial gaps created by such a scenario.
 However, you may feel at a loss if your workers’ compensation claim has been denied

 Various reasons could lead to the denial of a claim, and if you would like to address your rejection, you may first wish to determine what may have led to your predicament.
 In some instances, a simple clerical error may have resulted in a mix-up, and speaking with your employer may clear up the matter.
-In other cases, you may need further action.
+In other cases, you may need further action and the help of a West Virginia work accident attorney.

 There may be procedural issues — such as missing cut off dates for filing reports and claims — that resulted in the insurance company denying your claim.
 If you did not file your claim in time, state law may hinder your attempts at compensation.
 Therefore, if you would like to appeal these issues, you may wish to seek assistance from legal professionals experienced in this area.